 - Hilroy Fellowship (Canadian Teachers’ Federation, for Innovation in Education, 1993)

-- Field Guide/Practicum Supervisor – Supervision provided for students from the University of Victoria faculties of Social Work, Child and Youth Care, Nursing, Psychology, Education and Counselling.
+- Field Guide/Practicum Supervisor – Supervision provided for students from the University of Victoria schools of Social Work, Child and Youth Care, Nursing, Psychology, Education and Counselling.

 - Wellness: A Question of Balance (Revised 2017)